-The money market instruments defined in 3 to 6 above must provide sufficient protection for investors and their investments (e.g. in the form of an "investment grade" rating), and they must also meet the criteria specified in Art.
+The money market instruments defined in Nos.
+3 to 6 above must provide sufficient protection for investors and their investments (e.g. in the form of an "investment grade" rating), and they must also meet the criteria specified in Art.
 5 of Directive 2007/16/EC.
 An instrument is considered "investment grade" if it is rated "BBB", "Baa" or better by a rating agency.
 Art.
-5 (2) of Directive 2007/16/EC applies to the acquisition of money market instruments that are issued by a regional or local authority of an EU member state or by a public international body, as defined in 3 above, but that are not guaranteed by that member state or, where the member state is a federal state, by one of the members making up the federation.
-This also applies to the acquisition of the money market instruments defined in 4 and 6 above.
+5 (2) of Directive 2007/16/EC applies to the acquisition of money market instruments that are issued by a regional or local authority of an EU Member State or by a public international body within the meaning of No. 3 above, but that are not guaranteed by that Member State or, where the Member State is a federal state, by one of the members making up the federation.
+This also applies to the acquisition of the money market instruments defined in Nos.
+4 and 6 above.
 Art.
-5 (4) of Directive 2007/16/EC applies to the acquisition of all other money market instruments defined in 3 above, with the exception of money market instruments issued or guaranteed by the European Central Bank or the central bank of an EU member state.
-The acquisition of the money market instruments defined in 5 above is subject to Art.
+5 (4) of Directive 2007/16/EC applies to the acquisition of all other money market instruments defined in No. 3 above, with the exception of money market instruments issued or guaranteed by the European Central Bank or the central bank of an EU Member State.
+The acquisition of the money market instruments defined in No. 5 above is subject to Art.
 5 (3) of the Directive and, if the money market instruments are issued or guaranteed by a credit institution that is subject to - and complies with - regulatory requirements that are equivalent to those of EU law in the opinion of the BaFin, Art.
 6 of Directive 2007/16/EC applies.